ClydeMachine/5-Words-or-Less/rfc-0001-five-words-or-less.md

 # Alternatives

 The current alternative to this method is to interrupt someone when delivering a lengthy explanation, or to endure the onslaught of words.
 The latter may be perceived as more polite, but is far less efficient and maybe a little less honest than the Five Words or Less method.
+The value in adopting this protocol should be apparent.

 # Unresolved questions